pixijs/layout/README.md

     <h3>It is a library for arranging/resizing pixi rendered elements basing on css like configs.
 It is made for simple and fast implementation of the responsive user interfaces in your games.</h3>
 </div>

+**We are now a part of the [Open Collective](https://opencollective.com/pixijs) and with your support you can help us make PixiJS even better.
+To make a donation, simply click the button below and we'll love you forever!**

 Here are some useful resources:

 -   [Full docs](https://pixijs.io/layout/)